gaearon/whatthefuck.is/posts/memoization.md

 Generally, memoization always follows the same scheme:

-1. Check if we already have an result.
+1. Check if we already have a result.
 2. If yes, return it.
 3. If no, calculate the result and store it for the next time.